drasimov/csa.guide/unit_3.md

 - **Overcomplication**: Nesting ternary operators (e.g., `a ? b ? c : d : e`) is hard to read and should be avoided.
 ---
 ## 5. Example Program
-This program demonstrates Boolean expressions, conditional statements, De Morgan’s Laws, and the ternary operator in the context of a student grading system.
+This program demonstrates Boolean expressions, conditional statements, De Morgan's Laws, and the ternary operator in the context of a student grading system.
 ```java
 public class GradeCalculator {
     public static void main(String[] args) {